A handful of incumbents trailing narrowly in Washington state Legislature races

 Legislators are likely to face difficult decisions on spending and taxes as they address an $8.8 billion projected shortfall in the state operating budget through 2023.

-Lawmakers also are likely to debate policing reforms sparked by ongoing protests over the death of George Floyd this spring at the hands of Minneapolis police, and the deaths of other Black men and women locally and nationally.
+Lawmakers also are likely to debate policing reforms sparked by ongoing protests over the police killing of George Floyd this spring in Minneapolis, and the deaths of other Black people locally and nationally.

-Democrats are hoping that the state’s response to the COVID-19 pandemic — combined with the deep unpopularity in Washington of President Donald Trump — will help them win more legislative seats.
+Democrats are hoping that the state’s response to the COVID-19 pandemic — combined with the deep unpopularity in Washington state of President Donald Trump — will help them win more legislative seats.

 Republicans, meanwhile, hope to counter any national headwinds by highlighting recently enacted tax increases by the Democratic majorities, as well as other proposals still in play to raise revenue.